• Skip to primary navigation

 • The cranberry bogs themselves get flooded throughout the year for a number of reasons.

-• In the springtime the bogs are sometimes flooded to manage insects and disease.
+• In the springtime, the bogs are sometimes flooded to manage insects and diseases.

 • Wisconsin is the leading producer of cranberries, and Massachusetts is number two.